 The one exception is out on the water.
 The Big “M” Casino, based in Little River just north of Myrtle Beach, runs two gambling cruise ships that head into international waters.

-Once offshore, passengers can play a bunch of different casino games legally:
+Once offshore, passengers can play a wide range of casino games legally, including but not limited to:

 - Slot machines